Cpt-Dingus/blog-page/docs/Reflashing samsung firmware.md

 One of two results can happen now:

-- **A green `PASS` lights up**: Congratulations, you have succesfully flashed your device!
+- **A green `PASS` lights up**: Congratulations, you have successfully flashed your device!
 You can unplug it once it restarts, set it up as usual.
 If you had an issue with updating, you can verify it's fixed now.
 - **A red `FAIL` lights up**: Something went wrong with the flash.
 Make sure you selected the correct files, have the correct model number downloaded.